Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 VBA Code Review.

-The next statement calls the sub-routine cboImageList() to add all the Images to the ImgCombo1 control.
+Next, the procedure calls the cboImageList() subroutine, which adds all the images to the imgCombo1 control.

-In the cboImageList() subroutine two variables have been declared.
+Inside the cboImageList() subroutine, two variables are declared.

-Next, the statement Set imgCombo2 = Me.ImageCombo2.Object assigns the second ImagecomboBox on the form to the object variable imgCombo2.
+Next, the following statement assigns the second ImageComboBox control on the form to the object variable imgCombo2:

-The next statement is the important one that we have to look at closely, the Add method of ImageComboBox control.
-The syntax of the statement is as given below:
+The next statement is an important one that we need to examine closely: the Add method of the ImageComboBox control.
+This method is used to add items (with images) to the ImageComboBox list.

 imgCombo2.ComboItems.Add [Index],[Key],[Text],[Image],[SelImage],[Indentation]